 Travel strollers/prams are something we have learned a lot about.
 Click here for our guide to choosing a travel stroller.
 Get something that seems impossibly light because it won't seem so light when you are carrying the stroller plus your bag plus your child.

 Once you arrive at your destination you will need somewhere to stay.
 Here are some places we have stayed that were ok.

 Where To Stay In Ayutthaya

 We stayed at a place called Grandparent's Home.
-It was a very pleasant place to stay for a few nights.
-Its a reasonable walk from the train station although the distance might have just seemed longer because it was pouring rain at the time.
+It was a basic but pleasant place to stay for a few nights.
+It is a reasonable walk from the train station although the distance might have just seemed longer because it was pouring rain at the time.
 Being away from the train station does mean that it is only a few minutes walk from the ruins which was very handy.

 Where To Stay In Bangkok

-We have stayed in a bunch of different places as we spend time in Bangkok fairly regularly.
+We have stayed in many different places as we spend time in Bangkok fairly regularly.
 Click here for our guide to the best area to stay in Bangkok.
 Below are some specific accommodation suggestions.

 We have stayed at the Nantra Sukhumvit 39 Hotel twice.
 The first time was great but unfortunately it seemed to have gone downhill by the time we stayed there again but it was still ok.
 Its location about 30 seconds from a BTS station is brilliant.